tjip-b/RushHour2/README.md

 ## Output

-The algorithms that search to solve a board print the solution, the end state of the board, the time it took and the number of visited boards.
+The algorithms that search to solve a board print the solution, the end state of the board, the time it took and the number of visited boards (nodes).
 They return the solution. build_board, which builds a random board prints the board, and also returns this board

 ## Authors